See the face that stops a nation, when Australia's most prestigious (not to say uncontroversial) art prize comes to Geelong Gallery

-The Archibald Prize is the exhibition that stops a nation.
-Everyone has an opinion about who and what is most deserving of the $100,000 top gong – and the 2016 Archibald lineup features 51 portraits (culled from 830 entries) to argue over, featuring faces familiar and not, by big name, mid-career and emerging painters.
+The Archibald Prize is the exhibition that stops a nation – well, a city anyway.
+Everyone has an opinion about who and what is most deserving of the $100,000 top gong – and the annual exhibition of finalists (this year there's a whopper 57 paintings) offers plenty to argue over, featuring faces familiar and not, by big name, mid-career and emerging painters.

 The top gong for 2018 has gone to Yvette Coppersmith for her self-portrait, emulating the power of New Zealand prime minister Jacinda Ardern, who was unavailable to pose.
 She beat out painters like Jamie Preisz, who won the Packing Room Prize for his portrait of Jimmy Barnes, and Vincent Namatjira, whose studio self-portrait was highly commended by the judges.
 The line-up for this year also includes Archibald veterans like Robert Hannaford and Del Kathryn Barton.